microsoft/vscode-docs/tutorials/static-website/code-change.md

 ---
 # Making a code change

-In this section, you will make a source code change and re-deploy the site so that you can see what your end-to-end deployment workflow will look like.
+In this section, you will make a source code change and redeploy the site so that you can see what your end-to-end deployment workflow will look like.

 ## Make a change